Are Office Romances Appropriate?

 Platinum Group is a full service human capital management (HCM) resource that allows businesses to manage their payroll, benefits compliance, track time and attendance and other various human resources functions in a way that maximizes efficiency and eliminates redundancies with the platform, iSolved.
 For more information about Platinum Group or to schedule a demo of iSolved please visit our website.

 Be sure to check out Platinum Group's free Human Capital Management and Business Enrichment Webinar Series.
 This webinar series will feature local and statewide professional experts offering valuable insight into successful business practices.
-Our featured webinar for this month is "What to Know Before You Grow" presented by Sabrina Presnell Rockoff - McGuire, Wood & Bissette Law Firm.
+View the recording below for the webinar, "What to Know Before You Grow" presented by McGuire, Wood & Bissette Law Firm.
 This webinar is designed to help employers avoid some of the most common mistakes for growing companies in the human resources arena.

 Platinum Group is headquartered in Asheville, NC with locations in Charlotte, NC; Greensboro, NC; and Durham, NC.